800-601-0230

 Determine your SAVINGS!

-Credit Card Processing Company Regulators
+Credit Card Governing Bodies and Regulators

 Card Association Network (formerly Card Associations)

-There are four major Card Brands: Visa, Mastercard, Discover and American Express.
+There are four major card brands: Visa, Mastercard, Discover and American Express.
 Each has its own set of rules and best practices for accepting and managing payments.
 They also set transaction pricing, called Interchange rates based on a variety of factors including, but not limited to, merchant industry segment, type of card presented, and if the transaction takes place in person or online.
 There are more than 300 Interchange rates in the US alone.
-Each Card Brand dictates the rates and regulations that credit card processing companies and merchants must abide by, and they publish updates twice a year, in April and October.
+Each card brand dictates the rates and regulations that credit card processing companies and merchants must abide by, and they publish updates twice a year, in April and October.

 Most business owners never directly work with the networks.
 Your Merchant Service Provider is responsible for ensuring that you understand and follow the rules of the respective brand networks.